Median Income

 Safety Score

-Fort Garland has an average annual temperature of 44°F (7°C).
+Fort Garland has a cool climate with an average annual temperature of 44°F (7°C).
 Winters average 22°F in January while summers reach 65°F in July.
-Annual precipitation is 9.0 inches.
+The area gets 330 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 9.0 inches (drier than the 38-inch national average).
 Air quality is rated Good with a median AQI of 41.
+The city sits at an elevation of 7,936 feet, a high-altitude location.

 Temperature